Temporal solitons in a coherently driven active resonator: Results

+The ACS branch shown in Fig.\,\ref{fig:CW}a extends up to $\delta_0=4.5$ but we stress that the single resonance approximation, inherent to mean-field models, is not valid anymore in that region.
+Furthermore, the branch is limited to $\delta_0<0.8$ in our experiment.
+Beyond that point, the soliton disappears because of the intracavity filter which is used to suppress lasing at shorter wavelengths (see methods).
+An example of ACS, corresponding to the experimental detuning used below ($\delta_0=0.5)$, is shown in Fig.~\ref{fig:CW}b.
+The soliton sits atop a 60~mW homogeneous background and is 1.6 ps wide, with a peak power of 21 W. We find excellent agreement between simulations of Eq.~\eqref{eq:meanfield} and the complete lumped-element model (see Supplementary Information Section I).

+This theoretical analysis predicts the existence of novel, ultra stable and high peak power solitons in Kerr resonators incorporating an amplifier pumped below threshold.
+We expect the soliton branch shown in Fig.~\ref{fig:CW}a to be universal and solitons to be found in many different types of laser cavities with a strong Kerr nonlinearity.

+For our experimental investigation, we use the 90/10 coupler as the input port in order to minimize the required driving power.
+The cavity output power, as we scan the laser frequency, is shown in Fig.~\ref{fig:CW}a.
+We find good agreement with the theoretical resonance.
+In particular, we find no evidence of modulation instability (MI).

-We experimentally address ACSs in our cavity with a single pulse of intensity modulation~\cite{wang_addressing_2018}.
+The lack of Turing instability precludes the spontaneous formation of solitons in this configuration.
+We hence experimentally address ACSs with a single pulse of intensity modulation~\cite{wang_addressing_2018}.
 We start by stabilizing the cavity on the slope and level corresponding to $\delta_0=0.5$ (see black dot in Fig.~\ref{fig:CW}a).
 We then send a 250~ps pulse with a peak power of 45~W and record the cavity output on a 10~GHz oscilloscope.
-We use a narrowband filter offset by 2~nm from the central frequency to remove the CW background.
 Our results are shown in Fig.~\ref{fig:CW}.
-Shortly after the arrival of the addressing pulse, a pattern of solitons of constant amplitude can be seen leaving the cavity every roundtrip (Fig.~\ref{fig:CW}d).
-A similar pattern is present up to the arrival time of a second addressing pulse, about 5\,ms later (Fig.~\ref{fig:CW}e), after which the solitons quickly disappear.
-The delay between two addressing pulses corresponds to more than a thousand times the photon lifetime.
+Shortly after the arrival of the addressing pulse, a pattern of solitons of constant amplitude can be seen leaving the cavity every roundtrip (Fig.~\ref{fig:CW}c).
+A similar pattern is present up to the arrival time of a second addressing pulse, about 5\,ms later (Fig.~\ref{fig:CW}d), after which the solitons quickly disappear.
+The delay between two addressing pulses corresponds to more than a thousand times the effective photon lifetime.
 This experiment demonstrates the existence of robust and addressable short optical pulses in our cavity.
-These features are shared with CSs of passive resonators.
-Yet, the low energy level contained in a single soliton hinders a more precise temporal and spectral characterization of these ACSs in the CW-pumped regime.
-Despite their large peak-to-background power ratio, the energy contained in the background is two orders of magnitude larger.
+Yet, the low energy level contained in a single soliton hinders a more precise temporal and spectral characterization of these ACSs in the CW-driven regime.
+Despite the very large peak-to-background power ratio of the soliton (see Fig.~\ref{fig:CW}b), the energy contained in the background is two orders of magnitude larger than that in the pulse.

-In a second series of experiments, we drive our resonator with flat-top pulses synchronized to the roundtrip time of the cavity.
-The advantage is threefold.
-Pulsed pumping inhibits gain saturation, allows to reach higher driving powers, and reduces the energy contained in the background, facilitating the characterization of the soliton.